 All of your impairments will be added together using VA math to determine your disability rating.
 VA math is complicated and it doesn’t make sense to a lot of veterans.
-If you have two 10 percent impairments, that does not necessarily equal a 20 percent VA disability rating.
-If you need help understanding your VA disability rating, please contact us for help.
+If you have two 40 percent impairments, that does not necessarily equal an 80 percent VA disability rating.
+If you need help understanding your VA disability rating, please contact us for assistance.

-Who can get an 100 percent VA disability rating?
+Who can get a 100 percent VA disability rating?

-Veterans that wish to receive an 100 percent VA disability rating must be eligible by the Veterans Administrations guidelines.
+Veterans that wish to receive a 100 percent VA disability rating must be eligible by the VA guidelines.
 Eligibility for VA disability benefits is complicated and often the VA tells eligible veterans that they are not able to receive VA disability benefits.
-Here is a generalization of VA guidelines
+Here is a generalization of VA guidelines: